anastazie/programming-fundamentals/installation.md

 #### 3. Python libraries

 1. Clone this repository using one of the following command in your terminal `git clone git@github.com:anastazie/programming-fundamentals.git` or `git clone https://github.com/anastazie/programming-fundamentals.git`
+2. Install pandas by using following command in the terminal: `pip3 install pandas`
-2. Use following command in your terminal: `pip3 install -r requirements.txt`
+3. Use following command in your terminal: `pip3 install -r requirements.txt`